Estimated reading time: 5 minutes

-Maggie is now almost seven months old and we have decided to start her in dog training to help us influence some of her behaviors.
+We decided to start our puppy in dog training to help us control some of her less desirable behaviors.

-Maggie is finishing up her first week of training and we had our “parent-teacher” conference this week and I was surprised at how the simple concepts they taught us for how to “manage” our pooch is so similar to leading and managing employees.
+I was surprised at how the simple concepts they taught us for how to “manage” our pooch are so similar to leading and managing employees.

 This is what we learned.

-What we learned is dogs, like humans, need to be told what is expected of them, corrected when they do not do it, and praised and rewarded when they do.
+What we learned from the dog trainer is that dogs, like humans, need to be told what is expected of them, corrected when they do not follow instructions, and praised and rewarded when they do.

 In dog trainer terms, this is the order:

-This is when you share your expectations with the dog and set their goals.
+This is when you share your expectations with the dog and help them understand the goal.

-It is a matter of helping them understand what is expected of them and clearly communicating what it is you would like them to do.
+Help employees understand what is expected of them by clearly communicating what you would like them to do.

-As an example, “Sue I would like for you to give me a report on the number of comment cards we’ve received and your recommended plan of action in response to those cards by Friday.”
+You need to learn what your customers are saying, so you might ask an employee to help by saying something like, “Sue, I would like for you to give me a report on the number of comment cards we’ve received and your recommended plan of action in response to those cards by Friday.”

 Correction comes in when the dog does not follow the command.

-This is to be done every time the dog does not follow a command and then when they do, they get praised.
+The pinch collar gains the dog’s attention and is done every time the pup does not follow a command.
+And, when a command is followed, they get praised.

-Part of the reinforcement is ensuring that the employee has the tools to perform their job tasks.
+It is important to remember that part of the reinforcement is ensuring employees have the tools and necessary time to perform their job tasks.

 As an example, it may not be fair to correct an employee who does not perform good service recovery for a customer when they have not been trained on how to do it.